Asma-6/PYTHON.ma/README.md

 	 ( ( = | ! | < | > ) = ) | > | <

 Keywords:\
-	"Any string that is part of the syntax and can’t be used as an identifier, like : qra,ktb,khrj,ilakan,…"
+	"Any string that is part of the syntax and can’t be used as an identifier, like : 9ra, kteb, ilakan ,…"

 ### `PRPGRAMMING SIDE`
 After building the Lexer in Darija Language, the parser was implemented also, by using the rules and the best way to construct a meaningful phrase.\
 For example:

---> This function simply tells the program that these are the known identifiers, that are not allowed to be as variables:\
+--> This function simply tells the program that these are the known identifiers, that are not allowed to be as variables:

 def p_lm3rofin(p):\
 '''  lm3rofin : t3rif\